 Although the geysers of El Tatio are not the highest nor the most active in the world, they still left me stunned.
 I (Anto) went to see them during my trip to Chile about a year ago.
 The 40 something geysers are located at an altitude of more than 4.200 meters above sea level, high enough to cause me a headache just thinking of going there.
 They are about an hour and a half driving from San Pedro, a small oasis in the Atacama Desert.

 I will admit, these geysers were not the most impressive I’ve seen.
-When visiting I took some snapshots and you can hear the guide say: that’s all … (go here to see the short video).
+When visiting I took some snapshots and you can hear the guide say: that’s all ….
 However their location was just stunning!
 We drove up in the dark and arrived just before the sun rose from behind the Andes mountains across the border with Bolivia.
 Seeing all the smoking plumes and the sun lighting up the world was magical.
 Add some curious Andes foxes and friendly facing vicuñas to the scenery, as well as a tasty breakfast and what you get is a great blend of Chilean beauty and natural wonder.

 If you plan on going to El Tatio, make sure you go with a tour.
 The geysers are most active during sunrise when the ground is warming up, by the time we left they had all calmed down and there was not much going on anymore.
 The road over there is poor and not lighted so I wouldn’t dare to drive by myself.
 Plus on most tours you get to pay a visit to the town of Machuca as a bonus.

 Within Europe, Iceland seems to be one of the hot and upcoming destinations for traveling.
 10 Years ago we knew no one who had been to Iceland but nowadays many have either been there or want to go.
 We can just say: good choice!
 And we consider ourselves very fortunate to go there every now and then.